-At the start of the 1970s, the animal park was founded and maintained by a business owner from Hattersheim.
-The town of Hattersheim am Main made the land available.
-After a difficult phase, the animal park was threatened with closure in 1993.
-In order to avoid this, the town of Hattersheim took the animal park over.
+In the early 1970s, the animal park was founded and maintained by a business owner from Hattersheim.
+The city provided the property.
+In 1993, the park was on the verge of closing following a period of great difficulties.
+To avoid this, the city took over the animal park.

-In 1998, a redesign concept was agreed upon.
-The buildings were renovated, and instead of having classic zoo animals, the focus was on domestic animals and farm animals, which could also open up options for an environmental education approach.
+In 1998, a remodelling concept was agreed upon.
+The buildings were renovated, and instead of having classic zoo animals, the focus was laid on domestic animals and farm animals, which also opened up options for an environmental education approach.

-Hattersheim animal park is well known, even beyond the town boundaries.
-Children’s groups can make an appointment to visit the animal park and learn important things about the animals and looking after animals.
+Hattersheim Animal Park is well-known, even beyond the town boundaries.
+Children’s groups can make an appointment to visit the park and learn important about the animals and how to take care of them.
 The annual sheep shearing event is particularly attractive, as is the opportunity for schools to borrow the chick incubator.
-There is a professional exchange set up with the Weilbacher Kiesgruben Nature Conservation Centre, and animals are exchanged as required.
+There is a professional exchange of knowledge set up with the Weilbacher Kiesgruben Nature Conservation Centre, and animals are exchanged as required.

 Size: approx. 4,600 m²

-Donkeys, Rhön sheep, pygmy goats, geese, turkeys, ducks, chickens, guinea pigs, rabbits, budgies, golden-mantled rosellas, quails, Barbary doves, red-shouldered ducks, silkie chickens, bantams, golden pheasants, pigeons
+Donkeys, Rhön sheep, pygmy goats, geese, turkeys, ducks, chicken, guinea pigs, rabbits, budgies, golden-mantled rosellas, quails, Barbary doves, red-shouldered ducks, silkie chicken, bantams, golden pheasants, pigeons